raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-If DSO request is received containing an unrecognized Primary TLV, with a zero MESSAGE ID (indicating that no response is expected), the receiver MUST silently ignore the message.
-A response MUST NOT be sent.
+If DSO request is received containing an unrecognized Primary TLV, with a zero MESSAGE ID (indicating that no response is expected), then this is a fatal error and the receiver
+MUST forcibly abort the connection immediately.

 If a DSO request message is received where the Primary TLV is recognized, containing one or more unrecognized Additional TLVs, the unrecognized